myl117/Password-Check-API/README.md

 # K-Anonymity Password Lookup API

-An API which allows you to check a password or prefix hash to a database of known leaked passwords.
+An API that allows you to check a password or prefix hash to a database of known leaked passwords.
 Utilizes hash k-anonymization.
 Built with Node.js (Express JS).

 ## References